GovanDBT/GovanDBT/README.md

 ## Recent Project
 ![Current Project](https://github.com/GovanDBT/GovanDBT/blob/main/Screenshot%20(39).png)
- This is a website where students in Botswana can have access to school resources online, its something that is not new but we are hoping it can bring about a change to how students are taught in Botswana.
-Students from Primary all the way to senior school can have unlimited access to school material like books, test papers, notes and more all in one place.
+ This is a website where students in Botswana can have access to school resources online, it's something that is not new but we are hoping it can bring about a change to how students are taught in Botswana.
+Students from Primary to senior school can have unlimited access to school materials like books, test papers, notes, and more all in one place.
 😉 https://github.com/GovanDBT/Prep

 ## Aspiration
-* Be able to apply problem solving skills to formalize general problem statements into precise algorithmic solutions
+* Be able to apply problem-solving skills to formalize general problem statements into precise algorithmic solutions
 * To become a proficient programmer
-* To have experience in conduting research and complete large projects with team effort
+* To have experience in conducting research and completing large projects with team effort
-* Apply computational and algorithmic problem solving skills learned in Computer Science
+* Apply computational and algorithmic problem-solving skills learned in Computer Science

 ## Let Work Together
 I would be happy to join you in your journey and experience.
-I most enjoy working with others and learning new methods of programming and languages by collaborating with other, feel free to contact me 👌😉.
+I most enjoy working with others and learning new methods of programming and languages by collaborating with others, feel free to contact me 👌😉.

 ## 📚 Statistics
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=GovanDBT&show_icons=true) [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GovanDBT)](https://github.com/anuraghazra/github-readme-stats)